The local authority's legal duty to issue an EHCP

 - You have identified gaps in the assessment and are addressing them

-- Your SEND35A states the outcome clearly: order the LA to issue an EHCP
+- Your SEND35A states the outcome clearly: order the local authority to issue an EHCP

 - You have kept copies of everything submitted